-Superintendent(s) - Maria Escobedo-Baltazor, Robyn Prickett Assistant Superintendent(s) - Odessa Miller
+Superintendent(s) - Clara Mull and Cindy Boucek Assistant Superintendent(s) - Georgia Rolph

 - 1. Read GENERAL RULES. - 2.
 Must be enrolled as a Cloverbud by May 1 to exhibit.
 Cloverbuds must be age 5 or 6 by January 1 of the current year to participate in this program. - 3.
 Cloverbuds may exhibit age appropriate activity related items from their 4-H Cloverbud experiences. - 4.
 Cloverbuds may showcase a product, poster or notebook for the display. - 5.
 A Cloverbud may showcase a maximum of three items. - 6.
 Cloverbuds will receive participation ribbons only, no premiums, and will not be judged. - 7.
 ALL Cloverbud entries must be entered with the Cloverbud Division Superintendent.
 (For example, a Cloverbud craft must be entered in the 4-H Cloverbud Division and NOT in the 4-H Visual Arts Division). - 8.
-Cloverbuds may sign up for a time to Show and Share their item(s) with a 4-H teen or judge.
-Show and Share times will begin at 1 p.m. on Tuesday.
-All items must be entered Monday prior to the fair during the designated times. - 9.
-Sign up for conference judging time on the Sunday before the fair (see fair schedule). - 10.
 Cloverbuds are not eligible to show livestock in 4-H division.

-11. ALL CLASSES ARE COUNTY ONLY.
+Must show livestock in Open Class divisions (if applicable). - 9.
+ALL CLASSES ARE COUNTY ONLY.